jgendron/modsim_nbtest/docs/readme.md

-# Word Has It
-## Text Analytics for Topic Modeling of MODSIM Track Papers
+# Word Has It: Text Analytics for Topic Modeling of MODSIM Track Papers
 _Proceedings of MODSIM World 2019_